Pricing evidence snapshot

 Background check integrations

 JazzHR integrates with background check providers including Checkr and Verified First.
-The integration itself is included in the plan, but background check fees are charged separately by the provider — typically $20–$60 per candidate depending on the check depth.
-For a company doing 30 hires per year with basic criminal background checks, that's $600–$1,800 in annual background check costs on top of the JazzHR subscription.
-This is not a JazzHR markup — it's the market rate for checks — but it belongs in the total cost calculation.
+The integration itself is included in the plan, but background check fees are charged separately by the provider - typically $20-$60 per candidate depending on the check depth.
+Checkr, for example, lists its Basic+ package at around $30 per check and Essential at around $55 per check (see Checkr pricing), before any court or jurisdiction passthrough fees.
+In an illustrative scenario, a company doing 30 hires per year with basic criminal background checks would see $600-$1,800 in annual background check costs on top of the JazzHR subscription.
+This is not a JazzHR markup - it's the market rate for checks - but it belongs in the total cost calculation.

 Indeed Sponsored Jobs

 JazzHR includes Indeed organic posting as part of its job board distribution.
 What it does not include is Indeed's sponsored (paid) promotion.
 For competitive roles in saturated job markets, organic Indeed listings may generate insufficient application volume.
-Sponsored promotion on Indeed is purchased separately through Indeed's own billing, starting at around $5/day per job.
-A company promoting 5 roles simultaneously at $10/day each adds $1,500/month in job advertising costs — a significant line item that appears nowhere in JazzHR's pricing page.
+Sponsored promotion on Indeed is purchased separately through Indeed's own billing on a pay-per-click basis.
+Since July 2025, Indeed applies a minimum budget of around $25/day per job posting, and budgets cannot be shared across postings (see Indeed's pricing page).
+In a modelled scenario, a company promoting 5 roles simultaneously at $25/day each would add roughly $3,750/month in job advertising costs, with effective costs running higher for competitive titles or metro areas.
+This is a significant line item that appears nowhere in JazzHR's pricing page.

 Premium job board distribution